CJCascalheira/cjcascalheira/content/project/kink/index.md

 You will have the chance to select a pseudonym and any accidental information disclosed in the interview will be removed (e.g., if you disclose that your hometown is Denver, we will write “a large urban city”).

-Your responses will be record and transcribed.
+Your responses will be recorded and transcribed.

 ## Informed Consent
 ___